Political positions of Bernie Sanders: BDS and defense of Israeli right to exist

 Bernie Sanders supports a two-state solution to the Israeli-Palestinian conflict, opposes attempts at a one-state solution, opposes the Boycott, Divestment, and Sanctions movement against Israel (BDS), and maintains that the United Nations has a bias against Israel.
 He has also maintained that anti-Semitism plays a role in the BDS movement.

-Following Sanders' signing of a US congressional letter denouncing a bias at the UN against Israel and calling upon UN General Secretary António Guterres, urging him to remedy the problem, he defended his signature on an interview hosted by the Qatari news agency Al Jazeera, saying:
+Following Sanders' signing of a US congressional letter denouncing a bias at the UN against Israel and calling upon UN Secretary-General António Guterres, urging him to remedy the problem, he defended his signature on an interview hosted by the Qatari news agency Al Jazeera, saying: